cariad-tech/fep3_sdk/README.md

 <!--
   Copyright @ 2021 VW Group.
 All rights reserved.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

-  If it is not possible or desirable to put the notice in a particular file, then You may include the notice in a location (such as a LICENSE file in a relevant directory) where a recipient would be likely to look for such a notice.

-  You may add additional accurate notices of copyright ownership.

 -->

 # FEP 3 SDK